Derby Dead Pool - Rules & Scoring

 All of your chosen celebs must be:

 The date of death is taken as that in the country/region where the person died, i.e. local time is used.
+The age of the celeb at the moment of passing must also be established to calculate points.
 If the time of death is reported as exactly midnight local time, the date of the day just beginning is used.
 This may be relevant in deciding bonuses (see below).

 The value of the basic death depends on the person's age: